 In addition to your local sites and training hill, a lot can be learned by flying new sites and with more people.

 Flying Events - Clinics, tours, trips, fly-ins: there are lots of opportunities to get together with other pilots and fly.
-Be sure to check the USHPA Event Calendar or the Calendar listings in the back of Hang Gliding and Paragliding magazine.
+Be sure to check the USHPA Event Calendar or the Calendar listings in the back of USHPA Pilot magazine.

 Travel - In addition to tours organized by US schools and instructors (which are listed on the Event Calendar), schools and instructors are available around the world.
 Many destinations are appropriate for your non-flying family members as well!